-Definitions of the medical personnel and their skill requirements plus that for Treatment Centre/s and vehicles along with the resources needed can be found in Annex 4.
+Annex 4 outlines the medical service coverage to be implemented by Organising Committees (OCs) at ESNZ Eventing Competition (CCN-L and CCN-S).
+It also includes the definitions of the medical personnel and their skill requirements plus that for Treatment Centre/s and vehicles along with the resources needed.